National Team Selection

 - Have satisfied all published criteria for the event in question

-- Agree to Canadian Fencing Federation Code of Conduct
+- Agree to the Canadian Fencing Federation Code of Conduct

 Veteran Selection Rankings